12 Gauge (Kalmah album): Promotion

 Images used in the album artwork were photographed by Vesa Ranta at one of Finland's many swamps.
 The photo session was documented by Antti in a two-part video, titled "The Call of the Wild."
 These, and five other short videos documenting the recording of 12 Gauge, were uploaded in the months leading up to the album's release.

 There was no official single, but in December 2009, the track "Bullets Are Blind" was included on a 2-CD collection released as a companion to the 35th anniversary issue of Soundi magazine, and a music video was shot and posted online for the track "12 Gauge".
 In February 2010, Kalmah launched a second MySpace page solely dedicated to the new album.
-The album was released on CD and digital download in Japan in February, followed by releases in Canada and Europe in March, and in the US in April.
+The album was released on CD and download in Japan in February, followed by releases in Canada and Europe in March, and in the US in April.
 A vinyl pressing was also made available in April, limited to 500 copies.

 There would not be a worldwide tour to promote the album because the band had not received a "decent offer".
 The 12 Gauge promotion was therefore limited to several gigs in Finland and a brief 10-show tour in Canada.
 The 4 March performance in Jyväskylä, Finland, was considered to be the album's release party.